-- With tower in upright position, operate winch "B" by moving the winch "B" control switch to the "EXTEND" position to extend tower to desired height.
+- With tower in upright position, operate winch "B" by moving the "EXTEND" control switch to the "UP" position to extend tower to desired height.
 DO NOT extend past upright mark on tower. - Loosen screw "E" to rotate tower.
-Tighten screw "E" after rotating tower. - On the "Electric Winch Controls" panel, turn the circuit breaker to the "OFF" position.
+Tighten screw "E" after rotating tower. - On the "Electric Winch Controls" panel, turn winch circuit breaker to the "OFF" position.